-I used to have a tendency to think that I had failed when there was a backward step.
+I used to tend to think that I had failed when there was a backward step.
 I would lose hope and think that I’d never be able to do it.
 And then I’d stop trying.
 Another backward step and into the spiral I went.
 It’s been a lifelong pattern and, even now, it rears its head every so often.
 I have to be on the lookout for that voice that says “You screwed up so now there’s no point.”

 What I have learned is that setbacks are inherent in personal development and transformation.
 When we want to operate in a different way, we cannot just flip a switch.
 Nope.
 We must practice.
 We make some progress and experience setbacks.
 We practice some more.